pooltogether/oz-console/README.md

 ## Programmatic Usage

-Use the Ethers.js setup programmatically
+Use `buildContext` to setup the environment programmatically

 ```javascript
 const { buildContext } = require('oz-console')